swcarpentry/modern-scientific-authoring/01-intro.md

 title: Modern scientific authoring
 ---

-The goal of this lesson is to show how *easy* writing a paper should be in the 21^st^ century.
-We will go through the basics of `markdown`, the way to use references, how to automatically generate an up-to-date PDF, and see a few solutions to emulate track changes using `git` and [CriticMarkup][cm].
+The goal of this lesson is to show how *straightforward* writing a paper should be in the 21^st^ century.
+We will go through the basics of `markdown`, the way to use references, tables, and figures, how to automatically generate an up-to-date PDF, and see a few solutions to emulate track changes using `git` and [CriticMarkup][cm].

 [cm]: http://criticmarkup.com/